 A recent survey of local floras of areas within California found that floras exist for only 22 of the 58 California counties, and of those some are just checklists (based on voucher specimens).
 This means that much floristic work is needed to have a true and complete understanding of California’s flora.
 In addition, we have the opportunity to create other types of floras written and published for sub-county areas, such as a mountain or valley, or park.

-Below is a list of the published floras listed by county.
-It also indicates which counties lack any published floristic studies.
+Download a list of the published floras by county.
+This document also indicates which counties lack any published floristic studies.